cirosantilli/linux-kernel-module-cheat/buildroot_patches/README.md

 Ideally, this directory should be empty, and we should use only built-in Buildroot configuration mechanisms.

 But alas, life is sometimes not ideal.

+We will use those patches only for things which could / have already been upstreamed.
+The patches will then be removed once we are able to rebase.
+Educational patches that we might want to do on QEMU will be done by forking the QEMU repo on our submodule.
+The difference is that it is a bit easier to remove the patches after upstreaming than to squash them out on rebase.